 Evolution and Future Trends

 Although launched 20 years ago on the 1.9L Fiat Croma, it was in 1995 that VNT, with a new vane design and improved aerodynamics, really came of age when matched to VW-Audi’s 1.9-liter direct injection diesel engine.
 Second generation VNT, launched three years later, offered greater controllability through new aerodynamics and electric actuation.
-Then came Step 3, launched on the BMW One Series with a new cartridge design, cambered vanes, new turbine wheel and improved aerodynamics…all combining to deliver 130 percent of Step 2 boost at 90 percent of back pressure.
+Then came the 3rd Generation, launched on the BMW One Series with a new cartridge design, cambered vanes, new turbine wheel and improved aerodynamics… all combining to deliver 130 percent of Generation 2 boost at 90 percent of back pressure.

 With its versatility in range and ever-improving capabilities, VNT will remain the leading turbo technology for diesel engines for the foreseeable future.
 Honeywell engineers are working on scale reduction to fit ever-smaller engines as automakers embrace the downsizing agenda, while at the same time it’s now also a key component in a number of complex two-stage turbocharging systems to deliver superior performance and great fuel efficiency.
 It’s also increasingly linked to 3 or even 2-cylinder diesel power units.
 It’s clear that the technology has a great future ahead of it, particularly with ongoing advances in aerodynamics, bearing systems and materials science.